 Yes, it is safe to use.
-I ran and installed XMind: ZEN on my macOS High Sierra based iMac.
+I ran and installed XMind 2020 on my iMac.
 A scan using Bitdefender found no viruses or malicious code.

 No, you need to pay a subscription to use the app, but a free, feature-limited trial is available so you can evaluate it.
-For ongoing use, a subscription will cost you $4.58/month (paid yearly, a total of $54.96) to use it on two computers, or $4.99/month if you’d like to use it on mobile as well.
+For ongoing use, a subscription will cost you $59.99/year to use it on two computers.

 If you prefer to avoid subscriptions or are looking for more features, XMind 8 Pro can be purchased outright for $129.
 Educational discounts are available.
 It’s also available on Setapp for $9.99/month, along with over a hundred other apps.
 Read our full Setapp review here.

-What Is the Difference between XMind: Zen and XMind 8 Pro?
+What’s the Difference between XMind 2020 and XMind 8 Pro?

-XMind is all about mind mapping, and I’ll list the ZEN version’s features in the following five sections.
+XMind is all about mind mapping, and I’ll list the app’s features in the following five sections.
 In each subsection, I’ll explore what the app offers and then share my personal take.

 1. Create Mind Maps

 When creating a mind map, you don’t have to start from scratch.
-XMind: Zen gives you a choice of selecting a theme…
+XMind gives you a choice of selecting a theme…

 …or from a library of templates, where a sample mind map has already been created for you.